google/real-time-intelligence-workshop/RealTimePrediction/realtime-intelligence-main/README.md

 ![Batch](images/batch.png)

-d.
 Open <PROJECT_ID>-ml bucket to validate the following files and folders are present

  - train folder with 1 sub-folder  - data with 4 files - all*.csv, test*.csv, train*.csv, validate*.csv